Christopher-Loynes/DisasterDetectionTool/README.md

-## An automated disaster detection tool written in Python as part of an MSc thesis.
+# An automated disaster detection tool written in Python as part of an MSc thesis.

 A text classifier is used to classify tweets into disaster-type.
-These classified tweets are then clustered using Density-based spatial clustering of applications with Noise (DBSCAN).
-To select the most relevant text classifier and parameter settings, 2 stages of assessment are completed:
+These classified tweets are then clustered using *Density-Based Spatial Clustering of Applications with Noise (DBSCAN)*.
+To select the most relevant text classifier and parameter settings, 2 stages of assessment are completed: *testing* and *evaluation*.

 ## Testing
   - 4 text classifiers are tested.
 In the thesis, this involved 8 different parameter settings, each parameter unique to the classifer
-    - Naive Bayes (benchmark)
+    - *Naive Bayes (benchmark)*
-    - Linear Support Vector Classifier (SVC)
+    - *Linear Support Vector Classifier (SVC)*
-    - Logisitc Regression
+    - *Logisitc Regression*
-    - Random Forest
+    - *Random Forest*

   - All classifiers tested using:
-    - Ten-fold cross-validation
+    - *Ten-fold cross-validation*
-    - Stratified k-fold sampling
+    - *Stratified k-fold sampling*
-    - Micro-average AUC scores (computed using ROC curves)
+    - *Micro-average AUC scores (computed using ROC curves)*
-    - Micro-average Accuracy scores
+    - *Micro-average Accuracy scores*

   - An optimised Naive Bayes classifier and the best-performing classifier (found to the linear SVC) are then selected for **_evaluation_**

 **_Evaluation_**
   - The optimised Naive Bayes classifier and best-performing classifier are assessed further:
-    - SMOTE oversampling
+    - *SMOTE oversampling*
-    - Macro-average AUC scores
+    - *Macro-average AUC scores*
-    - Macro-average Accuracy scores
+    - *Macro-average Accuracy scores*
-    - Confusion matrices
+    - *Confusion matrices*
-    - Review of misclassified tweets
+    - *Review of misclassified tweets*

-  - DBSCAN algorithm is evaluated using tweets classified by both text classifiers
+  - *DBSCAN* algorithm is evaluated using tweets classified by both text classifiers

-After 'testing' and 'evaluation', the MSc thesis proposed the use of a linear SVC with a 'cost' parameter of 0.5 and a DBSCAN algorithm with an 'eps' value of 20 (20km) and 'min_samples' value of 80 (80 tweets).
+After *testing* and *evaluation*, the MSc thesis proposed the use of a linear SVC with a 'cost' parameter of 0.5 and a DBSCAN algorithm with an 'eps' value of 20 (20km) and 'min_samples' value of 80 (80 tweets).
 This means a disaster is detected if 80 tweets, classified by the linear SVC as belonging to the same disaster-type (e.g. typhoon), are clustered inside a radius of 20km, using coordinates appended to tweets.

+# Resources

 ## The ‘Data’ folder contains 2 files: